How to Paint Pansies on Glass. Glass painting is so easy and fun. Paint a pansy or two and turn recycled jars into works of art.

 That is my regular tutorial on painting Pansies on a painted surface but the steps are similar.
 The main difference is you don’t necessarily need to do two coats like you do with painting on glass.

 This video is long winded and I do more than one pansy so you get to see me do several.
 You need to let the paint dry between coats so doing several pieces at once is key for me.
 I use a fan to dry them quicker.
 I turn it on and have it blow on the pieces to dry them while I work on the other pieces.
 Unlike a blow dryer I don’t have to hold the fan.

-Okay, enough yapping from me…here is your Paint a Pansy on Glass video
+Okay, enough yapping from me…here is your How to Paint Pansies on Glass video

 The paints should also be available in your local hobby/craft stores like Hobby Lobby, Michaels and JoAnn’s.